South Bellevue Park and Ride

 Q. Where will South Bellevue P&R commuters park during the closure?

 Riders can use existing P&R lots including South Kirkland, Wilburton, South Sammamish, Newport Hills, Tibbetts, and various leased lots.
-P&R lots.
+Visit King County Metro for a list of park and ride lots.

-Q: What alternate park and ride lots will be available during East Link construction?
+Q: What alternate park and ride lots are available during East Link construction?

-A: New and expanded park and ride lots now available for use include:
+A: New and expanded park and ride lots now available for use include the following.
+Sound Transit continues to seek additional lots.

 - Cross of Christ Lutheran Church, 411 156th Ave NE